-Concurrently, metadata filters are derived from the top-attribution component using a heuristic mapping procedure developed using Snippet 2, for example, mapping a component identifier like MV101 to corresponding metadata filters such as component_id = "MV101" and stage_id = "Subsystem-1".
+Concurrently, metadata filters are derived from the top-attribution component using a heuristic mapping procedure as defined in Snippet 2, for example, mapping a component identifier such as MV101 to corresponding metadata filters: component\id = "MV101" and stage\id = "Subsystem-1".
 These filters constrain retrieval to documents containing directly relevant component specifications, P&ID-derived connectivity information, and operational stage descriptions.
 Retrieval is performed using LlamaIndex's dual search capabilities, combining semantic and lexical matching to ensure that both technically precise and conceptually related documents are retrieved for explanation generation.

 To introduce adversarial context into the explanation, a second, more complex retrieval step is performed.
-First, the documents retrieved from the target ICS corpus are passed to an LLM prompt, which infers the likely MITRE ATT&CK tactics associated with the anomaly, based on the component information.
+First, the documents retrieved from the target ICS corpus are passed via an LLM prompt, which infers the likely MITRE ATT&CK tactics associated with the anomaly based on the component information, as given in Snippet 3.
 These tactics are then used as metadata filters to retrieve corresponding relevant technique descriptions from the MITRE ATT&CK for ICS documents in the index, using the same dual retrieval system as before.
 Hence, the tactic inference stage serves as a semantic bridge between process-level anomalies and abstract adversarial objectives.

 The final step synthesises the computed and retrieved context, both process-specific and adversarial, into a coherent explanation using a structured prompting scheme.
-The prompt, as given in Snippet 3, directs the LLM to produce a concise four-part explanation:
+The prompt, as given in Snippet 4, directs the LLM to produce a concise four-part explanation: